 Areas of expertise: Gadgets, computers, consumer electronics, games, music and movies.

 Why he became a Customer Reviewer: Mark is currently Amazon.com's No. 1 reviewer.
 Mark's passion for reviewing comes from his "desire to help customers make great choices with as much detailed testing and information as possible."

 Reviewer since: February 1998

-Areas of expertise: Books, music, DVDs, kitchen appliances and
+Areas of expertise: Books, music, DVDs, kitchen appliances and electronics.

 Marty Hogan, San Francisco, CA

 Reviewer since: February 1999